rotundasoftware/steamer/README.md

 RedisContainer = steamer.Containers.Base.extend( {
 	initialize : function( options ) {
-		// Called when a container is instantiated.
-Save a reference to our redis client. this._manifest = [];
+		// Called when a container is instantiated. this._manifest = [];
-		this._client = options.client;
+		this._client = options.client;  // Save a reference to our redis client.
 	},

 	add : function( keys ) {